Laredo Petroleum, Inc. [LPI] – it’s time to buy. Check out key Indicators

 Shifting the focus to workforce efficiency, Laredo Petroleum, Inc. [LPI] earns $2,990,289 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 9.33 and its Total Asset Turnover is 0.36.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.14 and its Current Ratio is 1.17.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 2.00, which indicates that it is 16.19% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 8.03.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 2.33, which indicates that it is 83.80% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 35.78.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Laredo Petroleum, Inc. [LPI] a Reliable Buy?